SLL vs NCT Dream11 Prediction: Fantasy Cricket Tips, Today’s Playing 11 and Pitch Report

 Wicketkeeper

-Roman Mazumder: Roman has been in good form with the bat, scoring 219 runs in 11 games, and has also been contributing behind the stumps.
+Sachithra Tharanga: Tharanga has been decent with the bat scoring 155 runs and he has also contributed behind the stumps.

 Batters

-BLCS Kumara: Kumara has been consistently good with the bat.
-In his most recent encounter, he scored 35 runs and is expected to carry on his form.
+BLCS Kumara: Kumara was the top scorer for the Lions in the ECS Cyprus with 232 runs in 12 games.
+He is expected to carry on his form and deliver in this game.

-Neeraj Tiwari: Neeraj hasn't had much impact with the bat, but he has taken five wickets with the ball.
-He could prove to be crucial in this game.
+Roman Mazumder: Mazumder has been consistent with the bat for the Tigers, scoring 221 runs in 12 matches.
+He could prove to be a crucial player in this game.

 All-rounders

-Chamal Sadun: Sadun has scored 204 runs and has taken 11 wickets in 12 games.
-He will play a vital role in this match.
+Anowar Hossain: Anowar can contribute to both aspects of the game.
+So far he has 10 wickets to his name and was also handy with the bat.

 Iftekar Jaman: Jaman has contributed to both departments of the game.
-He has scored 127 runs and has also grabbed nine wickets so far in the tournament.
+He has scored 181 runs and also grabbed 12 wickets in the recently concluded tournament.

 Bowlers

-Kamal Raiz: Raiz has been quite excellent with the ball.
-He has 15 wickets under his belt and will look to add more to his tally.
+Kamal Raiz: Raiz is the leading wicket-taker for the Lions with 16 wickets in 13 games.
+He is a must-pick in today’s game.

-Tomal Aminul: Aminul has done a good job with the ball.
-He has taken nine wickets in the tournament and should be a good pick for the game.
+Tomal Aminul: Aminul has been decent with the ball for the Tigers.
+He picked up nine wickets in 13 games in the last series and can be vital in this game.

 Top 5 best players to pick in SLL vs NCT Dream11 prediction team